-I could see by the expression on Denny's face that she thought I had changed.
-But I could see that physically she, also, had changed because at school she was sylph but was now obese, she'd metamorphosed into your typically fat working-class Baytown girl.
-When she bent down to put Maddy into the pushchair her large backside completely blocked the child from my sight.
-At Belvedere she had a type of ironic-teasing attitude towards everyone - always a little too quick with the putdowns, she was smart, too smart 'for a girl'.
-She was ever opinionated, liked the Stones and Jefferson Airplane when most of us boys liked the late Beatles' albums, and most of the other girls generally were still mad on Cliff Richard.
+She thought I had changed, but she, also, had changed because at school she was sylph but was now obese and metamorphosed into a fat working-class girl.
+At Belvedere she had a type of ironic-teasing attitude towards everyone - always a little too quick with the put-downs, she was smart, too smart 'for a girl'.
+She was ever opinionated, liked the Stones and Jefferson Airplane when most of us boys liked the late Beatles' albums, and the other girls generally were still mad on Cliff Richard.

-Recognized or not, I lingered, I needed her to become the first pin-pricked specimen of a research-object, an item to mark my return to Baytown, of my end at beginning: it was a matter of subjecting her her to my acquired sociological imagination.
-So I waited patiently until she was ready, and then we set off from Station Parade to take the short walk to the bus stop.
+I waited until she was ready, and then we set off from Station Parade to take the short walk to the bus stop.
 As we walked together the long handle of Denny's bag kept slipping continually from her shoulder.
-I couldn't help noticing that though Denny'd got fat, had a bit of a double chin, she was still good looking, her bright blue-grey eyes, aquiline nose, her fine (plucked) eyebrows.
+I couldn't help noticing that though Denny'd got fat, had a bit of a double chin, she was still good looking, her bright blue-grey eyes, aquiline nose, her fine-lined eyebrows.
 She had, though, gothic-like white opalescent skin, a wanness starkly highlighted by her vibrantly red 'sticked lips.
-Her shoulder length tan hair was silky, but it was gathered severely in a tightly-bound short ponytail.
+Her shoulder length tan hair was silky, but it was gathered severely in a ponytail.

-I asked where she had been to on the train and she said, 'To see my Gran, at Easton Lodge, it's breast cancer.
+'I've been seeing my Gran, at Easton Lodge, it's breast cancer.
 It's gone too far, in her bones.'
-A little too intensely for my sympathy to sound authentic (it wasn't authentic) I said, 'The hospice?
-I'm sorry.'
-Denny sort of glared at me, as if I'd overstepped some boundary in the scale of legitimate sympathy.
-She said, offishly, 'Mum's going out of her wits.
+'The hospice?
+I'm sorry.
+'Mum's going out of her wits.
 And Maddy won't have any memories of her great Gran.'
 Then there was a pause, and we walked on together silently with just the noise from the pushchair's small rickety wheels grinding against the gritty pavement.
-We approached the bus stop opposite the Curzon cinema that had a row of shops built into its roadside flank - a confectioner's, a music and record shop, and the side entrance to a school of dance that was located upstairs (in the 60s, some evenings or matinees in the cinema, depending on the movie, you could hear the stamp of dancers' feet.)
-Not really interested in me, Denny dragged this out of herself, 'And you?
-Where have you been?
-Not seen you in town for years.'
+The bus stop was still where it had always been opposite the Curzon cinema, its row of shops built into its roadside flank - a confectioner's, a music and record shop, and the side entrance to a school of dance that was located upstairs (in the 60s, some evenings or matinees in the cinema, depending on the movie, you could hear the stamp of dancers' feet.)

 I told her about Lancaster university, about Liverpool Uni before that, about studying for a Ph.D.
-I could tell that a Ph.D. didn't mean much to Denny - she said, 'Get you!' and then reflected, 'But you did 6th form, didn't you?
+But I could tell that a Ph.D. didn't mean much to Denny - she said, 'Get you!' and then reflected, 'But you did 6th form, didn't you?
 Stayed on when we all left in '69?'

-I said, 'Yeah, when I had to transfer later from Belvedere to the Grammar to do A Levels.'
+'Yeah, when I had to transfer later from Belvedere to the Grammar to do A Levels.'